Balasubramanian-pg/SQL-Interview-Prep/Must Try/Average Deal Size (Part 2).md

----
-Created:
-Company:
-  -
-Difficulty:
-Status:
-Category:
-Sub category:
-Question Link:
----
-Of course!
-This is a great, straightforward query that highlights a common business calculation.
-It also provides a nice opportunity to discuss the mathematical components of an average.

-Here is the complete breakdown.

-***

-### 1. The Question

-The business question being asked by this SQL query is:
+# Calculating Average Deal Size (Part 2)

+## 1. Overview
+> [!NOTE]
-**"What is the average deal size across all of our contracts, rounded to two decimal places?"**

-The query defines a "deal size" as the `yearly_seat_cost` multiplied by the `num_seats` for a single contract.
+> This document analyzes a SQL query designed to answer the business question: **"What is the average deal size across all of our contracts, rounded to two decimal places?"** A "deal size" is defined as the `yearly_seat_cost` multiplied by the `num_seats`.

----

-### 2. Table Schema
+## 2. Table Schema
 The query references a single table, `contracts`.
-A plausible schema for this table would be:
+A plausible schema for this table is as follows:

 ```sql
 -- Table: contracts